gopinath404/skilllab_pror-2026-decepticons/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+`The smallest usable version of this project is a basic FPGA-based traffic light controller that uses manual traffic density inputs (via VIO) to adjust signal timing between two directions (e.g., North-South and East-West).
+It should include a simple FSM that switches between green, yellow, and red states, with green signal duration changing based on which side has higher density.
+Even without advanced features like ML-based detection or emergency handling, this version still delivers the core experience: the user can input traffic conditions and observe the system dynamically adapting signal timing instead of following fixed intervals.`

 ## 4.3 Stretch Features

 What features are nice to have but not essential?

+`These are advanced features that improve the system but are not required for the core functionality:
+Pedestrian crossing control with dedicated signals and timers Multi-lane or multi-junction traffic management instead of just one intersection Mobile app or dashboard interface for remote monitoring and control Data logging and analytics to track traffic patterns over time Real-time cloud connectivity for smart city integration`

 ---